spiral/docs/docs/en/start/http-basics.md

 # Getting started — First HTTP controller

-If you're using the Spiral for a PHP project and you're ready to set up your first controller, here are the basic steps you'll need to follow:
+If you're using the Spiral for a PHP project and ready to dive into setting up your first controller, here are the basic steps to follow:

 ## Create a controller